threez/mapkit/Readme.markdown

     unless points.empty?
       # cerate tile
       tile = TileKit::Image.new(bounding_box)

       # draw icons at point positions
       for point in points do
         tile.draw_icon(point, POI)
       end

       # return tile
       return tile.png
     end

 To get an overview on the whole story checkout the sample application in the example directory.
 It requires json, sequel, sqlite3 and sinatra.

+## Get started with an example

+To try the example do the following, clone the git repository:

+    cd mapkit
+    bundle
+    cd example
+    ruby start.rb

+Then go to the webbrowser at http://localhost:4567/ and try it out.
+You will see, how the tiles are rendered from the small sqlite database using rmagick.